Dobiasd/enterprython/README.md

 This feature enables the use of different profiles.
-For example, you might want to use different classes implementing an interface for your production environment compared when running integration tests.
+For example, you might want to use different classes implementing an interface for your production environment compared to when running integration tests.
 By providing a `profiles` list, you can limit when the component is available.

 ```python